 Representative Peter Barca is a lifelong citizen of Kenosha and Somers.
-He currently serves as the Assembly Minority Leader and is the representative from the 64th Assembly District, which includes much of the City of Kenosha and portions of the City of Racine, Town of Somers, Village of Mount Pleasant and Village of Elmwood Park.
+He currently serves as the representative from the 64th Assembly District, which includes much of the City of Kenosha and portions of the City of Racine, Town of Somers, Village of Mount Pleasant and Village of Elmwood Park.

 Representative Barca returned to the state legislature in 2009, representing the district he had previously held from 1985 until 1993.
 When Congressman Les Aspin was appointed Secretary of Defense in 1993, Representative Barca won the open congressional seat in a special election and served in the U.S. House of Representatives.

 After serving in Congress, Representative Barca served for four years as the Midwest Regional Administrator of the U.S. Small Business Administration during the Clinton Administration.
 He led the National Regulatory Fairness Program, an initiative which included more than 50 company presidents throughout the country aimed at making regulatory enforcement small business friendly.
 Representative Barca also served as CEO of Northpointe Resources, a non-profit organization focused on employment, training and rehabilitation, and spent nearly a decade as vice president and then president of Aurora Associates International, an international project management company that conducted projects in more than 25 countries.